ryman1/keeweb-wiki/FAQ.md

 A: Other pages must have no access to it.
 If you have some strange plugins in your browser installed, they might have access to data on pages, depending on plugin permissions.

 Q: Does it have full protection from trojans or keyloggers?
-A: No. As any password manager.
-No app can have protection against targeted malware running with superuser privileges.
-Don't believe in bullshit and don't use password managers if it's common for you to clean out trojans from your computer during an antivirus check.
+A: Although we implement some measures to prevent other apps from accessing KeeWeb, the protection is not full.
+There's no way to protect any app against targeted malware running with superuser privileges.
 You can read more in [KeePass FAQ](http://keepass.info/help/base/security.html#secspecattacks).

 Q: I have forgot my password or lost a keyfile.
 A: Unfortunately, there's no way to unlock your file.
 All your data is encrypted with your password and stored inside a kdbx file on your computer.